 Separate from the Privacy Dashboard, you’ll also find individual export options for specific Microsoft products like Outlook, Skype, and To-Do at their respective websites.

-A quick look at the exported data reveals that Microsoft Edge really does collect every thing you do online.
-Including the web address (URLs) of advertisements loaded in frames on other pages, login and session data passed in URL redirects.
-It’s interesting to note that these URLs don’t even appear inside your own browsing history inside Microsoft Edge; because they’d hold no real value to end-users.
+A quick look at the exported data reveals that Microsoft Edge does collect every thing you do online.
+Including the web address (URL) of advertisements loaded in frames on other pages, login and session data passed in URL redirects.
+It’s interesting to note that these URLs don’t even appear inside your browsing history inside Microsoft Edge; because they’d hold no real value to end-users.
 Microsoft still collects and stores this data on you.

-Microsoft doesn’t offer you any tools to delete all data older than a certain data, or filter your own data by keywords.
+Microsoft doesn’t offer you any tools to delete all data older than a certain data, or filter your data by keywords.
 You can download a copy of or delete all your activity (for some services) with a single click, or you can explore data listed chronologically and delete one item at a time.
 Notably, your data export doesn’t contain data from Skype and Outlook.
-You can’t setup any policies to blacklist keywords from appearing in your history nor setup automatic deletion of old data.
+You can’t setup any policies to blocklist keywords from appearing in your history nor setup automatic deletion of old data.